Parish Records - More Information

 Phillimore Parish Records

-This is a series of books published in the late 19th and early 20th centuries by Phillimore & Co.
-Ltd. However, these registers do not cover all the parishes or complete dates - this depends on the surviving registers and the ones Phillimore collected, so there may be some omissions.
+Phillimore Marriage Records are a series of books published in the late 19th and early 20th centuries by Phillimore & Co.
+Ltd. They cover marriages from various parishes from each county, however there may be some omission as some of the registers have not survived.
 In some counties, the coverage of parishes is very good, whereas in other counties just a few parishes were transcribed - most counties do not have every parish transcribed.

 Records Available Online